MicrosoftDocs/bing-docs/bing-docs/bing-video-search/reference/endpoints.md

 ## Endpoints

-To request video search results, send a GET request to on of the following endpoints:
+To request video search results, send a GET request to one of the following endpoints:

-To request videos, send a GET request to one of the following URLs:

 |Endpoint|Description
 |-|-